pchuy1906/ChIMES_water_MOF/README.md

  * To establish a reference dataset for the simulation, set up the computational method using Density-Functional Tight-Binding (DFTB):
    <br> `./do_3_setup_DFTB.sh`
    <br> While DFTB is used in this case, other levels of theory (such as Density Functional Theory (DFT) or higher-level quantum mechanical methods) can also be applied depending on the desired accuracy and computational cost.
 This step prepares the necessary input files for running reference calculations.
+ * Once the DFTB setup is complete, submit the job for execution:
+   <br> `./do_4_submit_DFTB.sh`
+   <br> DFTB calculations may take a while to complete, depending on the system size and computational resources.
+If running on a computing cluster, track the job status to ensure proper execution.
+ * After the DFTB job completes, gather the results into a file suitable for ChIMES least squares fitting:
+   <br> `./do_5_collect_DFTB.sh`
+   <br> This step compiles the reference data, ensuring it is formatted correctly for subsequent fitting procedures.
+The collected data will be used in the ChIMES fitting process to generate accurate interatomic potentials.